GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

     The `idle-test` instance should be shown as `RUNNING` with the label `delete=true` now applied.

-1. List instances marked for deletion.
+1. List and review instances marked for deletion:

         gcloud compute instances list --filter='labels.delete=true' --format='value(name)'

-1. Review the instances marked for deletion, and optionally run the following command to delete them:
+1. (Optional) Delete the instance that are marked for deletion:

         gcloud compute instances delete |\
         $(gcloud compute instances list --filter='labels.delete=true' --format='value(name)')